MicrosoftDocs/windows-dev-docs/hub/apps/desktop/modernize/package-identity-overview.md

 # Package identity overview

-**Package identity** is a unique identifier across Windows.
+**Package identity** is a unique identifier across Windows and the Microsoft Store.
 Just as your DNA uniquely identifies you, package identity uniquely identifies a package.
 No two packages with different bits have the same identity.

 ## What is package identity?